-Our net tangible book value at December 31, 2006 was \$ million, or \$ per share.
-Net tangible book value per share before the offering has been determined by dividing net tangible book value (total book value of tangible assets less total liabilities) by the number of shares of common stock outstanding at December 31, 2006.
-After giving effect to the sale of our common stock in this offering at an assumed initial public offering price of \$19.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our adjusted net tangible book value at December 31, 2006 would have been \$ million or \$ per share.
-This represents an immediate increase in net tangible book value per share of \$ to existing stockholders and dilution in net tangible book value per share of \$ to new investors who purchase shares in the offering.
+Our pro forma net tangible book value at December 31, 2006 was \$166.7 million, or \$2.21 per share.
+Pro forma net tangible book value assumes the conversion, concurrent with the offering, of all redeemable common and preferred stock and stock units and the related share purchase liability resulting in total common shares outstanding of 75,529,814 as of December 31, 2006.
+After giving effect to the sale of our common stock in this offering at an assumed initial public offering price of \$19.00 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our adjusted net tangible book value at December 31, 2006 would have been \$522.2 million or \$5.47 per share.
+This represents an immediate increase in net tangible book value per share of \$3.27 to existing stockholders and dilution in net tangible book value per share of \$13.53 to new investors who purchase shares in the offering.
 The following table illustrates this per share dilution to new investors:

-Assumed initial public offering price per share \$ 19.00 Net tangible book value per share at December 31, 2006 \$ Increase in net tangible book value per share attributable to new investors Adjusted net tangible book value per share Dilution per share to new investors \$
+Assumed initial public offering price per share \$ 19.00 Pro forma net tangible book value per share at December 31, 2006 \$ 2.21 Increase in net tangible book value per share attributable to new investors 3.27 Adjusted net tangible book value per share 5.47 Dilution per share to new investors \$ 13.53